TheMindExpansionNetwork/StableDAW/docs/guides/model-overview.md

 Stable Audio supports LoRA fine-tuning as an easy way to adapt models toward specific styles.
 See the [LoRA guide](docs/workflows/lora.md).

-Note: LoRAs are trained on the RF base checkpoint.
-Once trained, they can be imported onto the ARC model and will work as expected.
+Note: LoRAs are trained on the base checkpoint.
+Once trained, they can be applied to the post-trained model and will work as expected.

 ## Training Data
 All models were trained on a combination of licensed ([AudioSparx](https://www.audiosparx.com/)) and CC0 ([Freesound](https://freesound.org/) data)